robinsonb5-PRs/icepi-zero/README.md

 If there is any questions DM `@Cyao` on Hackclub Slack or `cyao.` on Discord.
 Mail is also accepted at `cyao _at_ duck.com`.

-Thanks Hackclub for sponsering this!
+Thanks Hackclub for sponsoring this!
 Check out [highway & undercity, a hackathon at Github HQ](https://highway.hackclub.com/?ref=recg6V5Pj0JbZghRM)